-On June 5th 2019 I received the Herald Higher Education Lifetime Achievement Award
+In June 2019 I was awarded the Herald Higher Education Lifetime Achievement Award.

 A key theme in my research is neurodiverse styles of cognition in autism.
 Two attributes of mind, self-awareness and imagination, have been a particular focus.
 My studies of poetry by autistic writers, funded by the British Academy, explored the capacity for self-awareness and imaginative self-expression in able autistic individuals.
 Another project explored one of the least understood characteristics of autism - the unusual, highly focused interests pursued by some autistic people.
 In a joint project with Dr. Rosa Hoekstra, now at Kings College London, we explored special interests in people with autism, devising quantitative scales to measure the high levels of commitment and motivation evoked by these special interests, and exploring the roles they play in the lives of autistic people.

 My work on cognition and autism embraces a broader interdisciplinary focus on imagination, creativity and aesthetics, reflected, for instance, in a British Academy symposium and edited collection on ‘Imaginative Minds’, and in ongoing collaboration with The Centre for Cognition, Kinesthetics and Performance at the University of Kent.

 My autism research also has a cross-cultural dimension, including collaboration with the HEAT+ project team, funded by Autism Speaks, which explored autism awareness and stigma in Ethiopia, and developed mental health training materials for rural health workers.
 I have recently versioned these materials as OpenLearnCreate resources for community mental health work worldwide. http://www.open.edu/openlearncreate/course/view.php?id=2714